 Many Bowdoin employees also seek weight loss assistance from Weight Watchers and Anthem’s Weight Management Tools.
 Be sure to check out upcoming classes for Mid Coast Hospital’s Center for Weight Management.

 Preventing chronic conditions and disease is important for people of all ages and levels of health.
 To help lower your chances of getting ill it is important to manage your weight, have good nutrition, get regular gum and tooth care, avoid substances like tobacco and drugs, and importantly – getting high quality preventive medical care.
-When it comes to prevention, check out the College Health Plan Benefit Summary Chart to understand how many preventive services including mammograms and colonoscopies, etc. are covered at 100%.
+All three of Bowdoin's heal plans cover preventive services (e.g., mammograms, colonoscopies, well-child visits, annual physicals, etc.) at 100%.

 The College has a generous sick time and vacation time benefit and in the event of personal illness, eligible employees may draw upon sick time (or vacation, if there is not enough sick time to cover the absence) up to the amounts accrued.
-The employee should notify the supervisor or department head of any absence as specified by the Attendance and Punctuality Policy and the Sick Time Policy.
+The employee should notify the supervisor or department head of any absence as specified by the Absence Management Policy.

 Sick time (or vacation) may be used for time lost due to employee medical or dental visits, providing the appointments (unless of an emergency nature) are scheduled in advance and with supervisory approval.
 Whenever possible, these appointments should be scheduled on regular days off, before or after work, or during lunchtime.

 If you are ill and need to be absent from work more than 3 days, please notify your supervisor and Human Resources.
-You may need to request a medical or family medical FMLA Leave of Absence or use time designated under the Maine Family Care Act.
+You may need to request a medical or family medical FMLA Leave of Absence or use time designated under the Maine Family Care Act (please refer to the Absence Management Policy).

 What happens if a family member gets sick and I need to provide care?